 Course Description

 This is an introductory methods course for students learning to work with young children with disabilities.
 The course provides an overview of special needs children and their families, including types of disorders, treatments for disorders, and how relationships with parents provide an integral role in ensuring early intervention occurs.
 Students will learn laws related to special education and how the process for referral works.
 By the end of this course, students should understand inclusion and be able to both design classroom environments as well as utilize effective strategies that are supportive of inclusive teaching.
-Field experience required: 5 hours.
+3 hours of field experience (observation) required for completion of this course.
+Students must also pass the key assessment with a score of ‘met’ to earn credit for this course.
+A passing grade of ‘C’ or above is required for this course key assessment.
 (3 credits)

 Prerequisites